triradial/Freon4dsl/docs/CRC-Plan.md

 ### Done
 - [x] Get rid of the 'Notes' stuff, have only description and explore always having descriptions displayed.
 - [x] Review single event patient checklist that Jon created to determine if Graham can use it. -> It should be useable after the rest of the checklist display is cleaned-up
-- [x] Make default study have a start event
+- [x] make default study have 'day 0' as start when to avoid the error.

 ## Jon